yearly study by whataventure

 of participants believe venture building will significantly contribute to their company's growth and stability over the next 5 years

-The experts behind the study
+The experts behind this publication

-Study lead
+Study Lead

 Stefan Peintner